Living to Learn & Learning to Live

 “Originality is the essence of true scholarship.
 Creativity is the soul of the true scholar.”
 Nnamdi Azikiwe

-We offer a wide variety of courses, including all the facilitating A Levels, Biology, Chemistry, Physics, Mathematics, Further Mathematics, Geography, History, English Literature and Modern Languages, plus a wide range of specialist subjects including Art, Politics, Media Studies, Psychology, Sociology and Product Design.
+We offer a wide variety of courses, including all the facilitating A Levels, Biology, Chemistry, Physics, Mathematics, Further Mathematics, Geography, History, English Literature and Modern Languages, plus a wide range of specialist subjects including Art, Craft and Design, Business Studies, Economics, Politics, Media Studies, Music, Psychology, Philosophy, Religion and Ethics, and Sociology.

 All of our students are expected to study a minimum of three A Level courses, with the option to study a fourth A Level where suitable.
 Students are also given the opportunity to demonstrate broader research-based skills with the Extended Project Qualification (EPQ).